CesarBernardes/AnalysisTools/CMSOpenData/CMSSW_3_9_2_patch5/HiForest/HiForestProducer/README.md

    The configuration file is here: "HiForest/HiForestProducer/hiforestanalyzer_Flow_cfg.py".

    It executes the C++ code above running the command "cmsRun".

-Then, do the following (before decide in the configuration file the number of events that will process):
+   Then, do the following (before decide in the configuration file the number of events that will process, in this line <<process.maxEvents = cms.untracked.PSet( input = cms.untracked.int32(100) )>>):

    cd HiForest/HiForestProducer/